- 9 updates

-Pakistani Shias in Quetta, the city that was hit by a terror attack yesterday, have refused to bury the dead in a demonstration against the government.
-A series of bombings in different parts of Pakistan killed more than 100 people.
+Pakistani Shias in Quetta - the city that was hit by a brutal terror attack - have refused to bury the dead in a demonstration against the government.

 A spokesperson for the UN Secretary-General said:

 More than 100 people were killed as bomb blasts caused devastation in the Pakistani cities of Quetta and Mingora on Thursday.

 ITV News Correspondent John Irvine reports:

 A doctor at the Saidu Sharif hospital in Mingora, northwestern Pakistan, where 22 people were killed in a bomb blast today, said the number of fatalities could grow:

 More than 100 people were killed in bombings in two Pakistani cities today in one of the country's bloodiest days in recent years: